ppy/osu-wiki/wiki/Client/Beatmap_editor/Timing/en.md

 ![](img/uninherited-points.png "Several uninherited timing points located in the timing setup panel")
 :::

 An **uninherited** timing point has its own timing settings.
-Several such points are used to describe timing changes in the song, such as [tempo](/wiki/Music_theory/Tempo) or beat irregularities, or different size of the [time signature](/wiki/Music_theory/Time_signature).
-Adding a new uninherited timing point resets the metronome, and makes it count beats from the timing point's offset, specified in milliseconds.
+Several of such points are used to represent timing changes in the song, such as [tempo](/wiki/Music_theory/Tempo), beat irregularities, or a different size of [time signature](/wiki/Music_theory/Time_signature).
+Adding a new uninherited timing point resets the metronome, making it count beats from the timing point's offset, specified in milliseconds.

+In addition to that, uninherited timing points can be used for omitting bar lines in [osu!taiko](/wiki/Game_mode/osu!taiko) or [osu!mania](/wiki/Game_mode/osu!mania).

 Uninherited timing points have red colour on the bottom timeline and in the [timing setup panel](#timing-setup-panel).
 Due to this, they are often called "red offsets" or "red lines".